stevencmann2/sequelizedBurger/README.md

 **Overview:**

-This repo contains a burger logger using MySQL, Node, Express, Handlebars and a homemade ORM.
-The application utilizes the MVC model, requires Node and MySQL to query and route data, &amp; Handlebars to generate the HTML.
+This repo contains a burger logger updated using Sequelize, Node, Express, and Handlebars.
+The application utilizes the MVC model, requires Node and Sequelize to query and route data, &amp; Handlebars to generate the HTML.

 **Tech Used:**

 - Node
 - Heroku
-- MySQL
+- Sequelize
 - Javascript
 - JQuery
 - Handlebars